Further tests for prostate cancer

 - An ultrasound scan to look at your bladder and kidneys

-It can take a week or so for your results to come through.
-You usually go back to see the specialist to get your results.
+It can take a week or so for your test results to come through.
+You usually go back to see the specialist to get them.
 Waiting for results is bound to be an anxious time for you.
 You may find that it helps to talk things over with a close friend or relative.
 If you would like to talk to someone outside your own friends and family, look in our coping with cancer section for information about counselling.

 You can view and print the quick guides for all the pages in the Diagnosing prostate cancer section.